 The makers of JUUL pods have long argued that JUUL is a safer alternative to traditional cigarettes and a useful smoking cessation aid.
 This was proven in a study published in the New England Journal of Medicine in January.
 In this vape study, vaping was shown to be almost twice as effective as nicotine gums and nicotine patches.
 Both of which can be extremely expensive.

 What Comes Next?

 The next step in their quest for FDA approval was to compare the safety of JUUL pods to traditional cigarettes.
-They had released a lot of data showing that there was a huge decrease in a variety of different cancer-related biomarkers when users switched from cigarettes to the JUUL.
+They had released a lot of data, from their vape study, showing that there was a huge decrease in a variety of different cancer-related biomarkers when users switched from cigarettes to the JUUL.

 While the news is good for vapers, it’s nothing that many vapers didn’t already know.
 JUUL Labs was the sponsor of the study.
 The research was conducted by Celerion Inc., a third-party research company.

 This vape study was only a small sample.
 There are still many health and safety concerns to be addressed in vaping.
 However, it’s a positive step forward for vaping in general.

 The vape study utilized 90 adult smokers and looked for changes in nine specific short-term, cancer biomarkers.
 All the cancer-related biomarkers are a byproduct from smoking traditional cigarettes.
 The study participants were split into six groups of 15.
 One group went cold turkey, one kept smoking their normal cigarettes, and the other four groups used a different flavored JUUL pod.